mohammad2012191/Arabic_Letters_TinyML/README.md

-# Real-Time Arabic Letter Classification Using TinyML
+# Real-Time Arabic Letter Classification Using TinyML, KAUST

 This repository contains the source code and deployment files for real-time Arabic letter classification using TinyML, specifically optimized for **Nicla Vision**.
 The model was trained and deployed using **Edge Impulse**, achieving a test accuracy of **94.33%**.